 The concept of reciprocity describes our intrinsic tendency to return in kind favors we receive by other people.
 This tendency remains fascinatingly stable, even when the favors are of rather symbolic value or of no real use.

-As the donation-seeking letter by a health care foundation showed over the course of a decade, the system even works when a transaction between two parties is reframed as a favor of one of them at a later time.
+As the donation-seeking letter by a health care foundation showed over the course of a decade , the system even works when a transaction between two parties is later reframed as a favor of one of them.

-To exploit reciprocity, start your sales talk with a favor.
-Think of the countless things that can force a smile on your face and you get an idea how versatile this technique is.
-Free samples, other gifts, or exceptional content made with dedication, like that of the SEO wizards of Moz, are a sure-fire method.
+So, to leverage reciprocity, start your sales talk with a favor.
+Think of the countless things that can force a smile on your own face and you get an idea how versatile this technique is.
+Free samples, other gifts, or exceptional content made with dedication, like that of the SEO wizards of Moz , are sure-fire methods

 We despise no source that can pay us a pleasing attention.Mark Twain

-But as Grant et al. proved in a 2010 study, the non-material compliment ensures compliance by the complimented through increased liking.
+But as social psychologist Naomi K. Grant and her team proved in a 2010 study , the non-material compliment ensures compliance by the complimented through increased liking.
 So, also consider dropping a few nice words in a sales conversation.

 So, when dealing with a lead, justify your request with the open sesame word “because”.
-This will get you to the first base from which on you can follow-up with the next direct sales technique.
+This will get you to the first base, from which you can follow up with the next direct sales technique.

 For instance, imagine you’re reaching out to a prospect who’s likely never heard of you to sell them your software.
 Your first base would be getting the opportunity to introduce your product.
-Request that opportunity with a justification: “I think you'll be very interested in hearing about our software, because we have many of your competitors as customers.” or “May I introduce our product in detail because we are running a special deal you could benefit from until tomorrow.”
+Request that opportunity with a justification: “I think you'll be very interested in hearing about our software, because we have many of your competitors as customers.” or “I'd like to introduce you to our product in detail because we are running a special deal until tomorrow that you could benefit from.”

-But don’t grab the sledgehammer by saying that this is the absolute last item.
+Still, don’t grab the sledgehammer by saying that you're on the absolute last item.
 Rather casually mention how your stock will probably run dry or bring up the interest of another customer.
 Play on the scarcity principle in a subtle manner.

-This four-step technique introduced by abovementioned Ian Adams focuses on dealing with information in a way that will guide you through any sales talk:
+This four-step technique introduced by abovementioned Ian Adams focuses on using information to navigate through any sales talk:

 - Gather information